spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

    - **Client ID** - The ID for the client application that makes authentication requests.<p></p><br />
    - **Client Secret** - Enter the secret created by the IdP.<p></p><br />
    - **Default Teams** - The Default Palette team(s) to which authenticated members are assigned automatically.<p></p><br />
-   - **Scopes** - The user's details we will use as part of SSO, like *email*, *firstname*, *lastname* or *groups*.
+   - **Scopes** - The user's details will be used as part of SSO, like *email*, *firstname*, *lastname* or *groups*.
 Each scope returns a set of user attributes, called claims. <p></p>Microsoft Azure AD Example: "openid, profile, email, allatclaims"<p></p><br />
    - **REQUIRED CLAIMS** - These are the parameter values, claimed by the user, to be mapped with the Identity Provider Platform.
 Complete the Required Claims:<p></p><br />
      - **Email** - Azure AD Example: "email"<p></p><br />
      - **First Name** - Azure AD Example: "given_name"<p></p><br />
      - **Last Name** - Azure AD Example: "family_name"<p></p><br />
      - **Spectro Team Name** - Azure AD Example: "groups".
 Any non-admin user that is added to a tenant, must be added to at least one Team.
-This Team can be changed later on if needed.
+This Team can be changed later if needed.
 See the [Teams](/glossary-all#team) section for more details on Teams and creating them.<p></p><br />

-          - In case a user is not added to any team, the user can still log in successfully but will not be able to see the console.
+          - In case a user is not added to any team, the user can still log in successfully but will not be able to see the console until proper Project or Tenant permissions are applied (Tenant Admin, Project Admin, Project Viewer, and so on).
 The **SpectroTeam** attribute carries forward the available team(s) for the user being authorized.
-This gives the admin the flexibility to add users into teams from both Palette and from the IdP.<p></p><br />
+This gives the admin the flexibility to grant access to Spectro Cloud Palette using either Users or Groups in their IdP or by adding users directly to a Palette Team(s).<p></p><br />

           - The values of the **SpectroTeam** parameter is case-sensitive, so the Tenant Admin should ensure that the team names are identical on both the consoles.
-A team created on the IdP (which is not mentioned in Palette) will be ignored.<p></p><br />
+To sync an IdP group with a Palette Team, ensure the IdP group Name (or if Azure Active Directory use Object Id corresponding to the IdP group Name) matches the Palette Team name.<p></p><br />

-          - A sample use case is where a new member is to be added to the Palette Tenant by the tenant admin.
-The admin can have a default team that is common to all users.
-This can be applied to the Palette SAML Panel as a one-time setting.
-When a new user is added, the IdP dashboard can be used to add this user to additional teams as required.
-Without this arrangement, the tenant admin would need to add the user and then perform the team assignment separately each time.<p></p><br />
+          - A sample use case is where a new member is to be added to the Palette Tenant by the Tenant Admin.
+The administrator can configure a default Palette Team or synced IdP group that is common to all authenticated users.
+This default Palette Team/IdP group can be applied to the Palette SAML Panel as a one-time setting.<p></p><br />

 <InfoBox>
 Your IdP may require the following settings to configure OIDC SSO with Palette:

   - **Callback URL** - URL to which Auth0 redirects users after they authenticate.
 Ensure that this value is configured for the application you registered with the OIDC Identity Provider.

-  - **Logout URL** - URL is taken from IdP.
-Include the URL into the IdP so when you log out, it will clear the provider-side session.
+  - **Logout URL** - The IdP will use the logout URL for the OIDC SSO configuration.

 </InfoBox>